morrowind-modding/tes3cs-manual/content/actors/ai/settings/alarm.md

 ---
 ## Alarm & Crimes

-When a crime is committed, and it is detected by an NPC, they will shout something at the player, this also notifies other NPCs in the area.
+When a crime is committed, and it is detected by an [[objects/object-types/npc|NPC]], they will shout something at the player, this also notifies other NPCs in the area.

-When the NPCs hear this, they adjust their settings based on their alarm setting.
+When the NPCs hear this, they adjust their [[gameplay/game-settings/index|settings]] based on their alarm setting.
 The higher the alarm setting, the angrier they will get.

 If an NPC has an alarm of 100, &nbsp; he will put gold on the PC’s head if they hear of a crime.